gkjohnson/closed-chain-ik-js/README.md

 updateSolverSettings( settings : Object ) : void
 ```

+Sets the solver settings in the WebWorker to the values in the given object.
+Valid "options" values are listed in the [Solver](#Solver) docs.

 ### .updateFrameState

 ```js
 updateFrameState( ...jointsToUpdate : Array<Joint> = [] ) : void
 ```

+Copies the joint settings for the given joints to the WebWorker for a solve.
+"Joint settings" include everything except for joint values (that the solver would be solving for) and parent child relationships.
+If joint values or parent child relationhips change then `updateStructure` must be called.

 ### .solve